Are You With Us? Become a member

 volunteers and business leaders to serve as mentors and coaches to promote academic and artistic excellence among African-American students.
 There are 24 categories of competition in the sciences, humanities, performing, and visual arts.

-Armed Forces & Veterans Affairs - Mike Moses, Chair
+Armed Forces & Veterans Affairs - Nevery Berry, Chair

 The Committee on Armed Services and Veteran's; Affairs shall: (1) study conditions pertaining to veterans in the community; (2) serve as a center of information on material issues affecting African American veterans; (3) serve as a source of information to veterans and their families seeking information on government agencies serving veterans and; (4) receive and act on all veteran's; complaints relative to discrimination on account of race, color or creed, or denial of benefits in local areas because of discrimination.